nandlabs/go-commons/clients/messaging/README.md

 ## Features
 * General producer interface for sending messages to different messaging platforms.
 * General consumer interface for receiving and processing messages from different messaging platforms.
+* Supports QualityOfService features such as
+  * CircuitBreaker
+  * Retry
 * Easy-to-use message abstraction for consistent handling of messages across platforms.
 * Can be extended to multiple messaging platforms with easily pluggable interfaces, including:
   * AMQP (Advanced Message Queuing Protocol)